-- --Budget amounts requested by the Federal agency. - -- Amounts requested in the President's budget. - --References to authorizing legislation. - -- Amounts authorized. - --Estimated 5-year costs. - --References to appropriating legislation. - --Amounts appropriated. - --Amounts of all other types of budget authority, including contract authority, authorizations to spend debt receipts, reappropriations, reauthorizations, loan authority, and supplemental budget authority. - --Amounts apportioned by the Office of Management and Budget. - -- Amounts impounded by executive branch action. - -- Amounts obligated by the Federal agency.
+- -- The budget amounts requested by the Federal agency. - -- The amounts requested in the President's budget. - -- References to authorizing legislation. - -- The amounts authorized. - -- The estimated 5-year costs. - -- References to appropriating legislation. - -- The amounts appropriated. - --The amounts of all other types of budget authority, including contract authority, authorizations to spend debt receipts, reappropriations, reauthorizations, loan authority, and supplemental budget authority. - -- The amounts apportioned by the Office of Management and Budget. - -- The amounts impounded by executive branch action. - -- The amounts obligated by the Federal agency. - -- The amounts expended (cash bases) or loaned by the Federal agency.

+- -- The amounts transferred among Federal agencies.

+- -- The amounts reprogrammed.

-- --Amounts expended (cash basis) or loaned by the Federal agency. - --Amounts transferred among Federal agencies. - --Amounts reprogramed. - -- Amounts of funds not used.
+- -- The amounts of funds not used.